Winston-Gu/Paper-List/README.md

 # Random Papers

+- arXiv 2024.09, Fine Manipulation Using a Tactile Skin: Learning in Simulation and Sim-to-Real Transfer.
+[Paper](https://arxiv.org/abs/2409.12735).
+- arXiv 2024.09, A Learning-based Quadcopter Controller with Extreme Adaptation.
+[Paper](https://arxiv.org/abs/2409.12949).
+RMA for adaptation, combine BC and RL on drones.
 - arXiv 2024.08, All Robots in One: A New Standard and Unified Dataset for Versatile, General-Purpose Embodied Agents.
 [Website](https://imaei.github.io/project_pages/ario/).
 - arXiv 2024.08, Scaling Cross-Embodied Learning: One Policy for Manipulation, Navigation, Locomotion and Aviation.
 [Website](https://crossformer-model.github.io/), [Code](https://github.com/rail-berkeley/crossformer).
 Train a transformer policy for cross embodied robots by tokenizing observations and treating actions as readout tokens.
 - arXiv 2024.07, MAGIC-VFM: Meta-learning Adaptation for Ground Interaction Control with Visual Foundation Models.
 [Paper](https://arxiv.org/abs/2407.12304).